 In response to the pandemic, we launched our #stayconnected campaign.
-The firm’s CSR programme uses the skills and time of our people – solicitors and business services – to support disadvantaged communities through the provision of practical help and financial support.
+The firm’s CSR programme uses the skills and time of our people – associates and business services – to support disadvantaged communities through the provision of practical help and financial support.
 We continue to deliver our regular programmes, where possible, in a virtual capacity.
 For example, we are delivering e-mentoring to secondary school students across three schools in the Newham borough via zoom.
 However, in addition, everyone’s “community day” allocation is now extended so that all staff can take an unlimited amount of time to volunteer to support their local communities.
 Volunteers have been supporting local aid groups, sending letters to vulnerable individuals who have been shielding, offering career advice to disadvantaged students and providing legal pro bono to charities.

 Supporting key workers